DominicBreuker/titanic_survival/README.md

 # Titanic machine learning dataset

-The dataset can be found in "titanic_data.csv".
+The dataset can be found in `titanic_data.csv`.
 It contains information about titanic passengers.
 The goal is to predict whether they survived based on the information provided.
 The attributes are:
 - PassengerId
 - Survived
 - Pclass